 It takes only 8 hours to reach Milford if you start from Queenstown, but I do recommend breaking up the driving time and visiting the area over 2-3 days.
 And, of course, you MUST stop by Mirror Lake and the Fiordlands National Park!

 Starts: Te Anau

 Time: 3-4 days

 PRO tip: Over 400,000 travelers visit Milford Sound each year and most of them plan their quick road journey according to the boat cruise departure times.
 If you plan your activities accordingly and schedule your stops so to avoid the heavy coach traffic, you’ll be rewarded with a more relaxed and quiet experience.
 Since most coaches depart from Te Anau around 10 am, you can either leave Te Anau very early in the morning (before 8am) or later in the morning (11am onwards).

-I hope you liked my suggestions!
-Are you ready to road-trip??
+I hope you liked our suggestions!
+Are you ready to road-trip?